 There's a more serious side to ham radio.
 Assistance.
 When an elderly gentleman was lost near Lockhart, some of our members were there.
 When the tornado touched down in northern Spartanburg several years ago, our members were there.
 When the jet plane crashed near Boiling Springs, we had members there.
 When 12 inches of snow blanketed the Upstate and shelters were opened, our members helped out.

-* 70cm Net: Our 70 cm Net is held on the first, third, and fifth Thursdays of each month at 8:30 PM on 442.075 + repeater, no tone required.
-This net is almost always social in nature.
+* 2 Meter Net: The 2 Meter Net is held every Monday and Friday at 8:30 PM on the 147.315 (+) repeater, tone 123.0.
+This net is mostly social in nature.
 Catch up on what your fellow amateur radio operators are doing, or working on!

 |Read the SPARC Constitution and By-Laws.|